Edward Hill (Virginian politician): Career

 Hill established Shirley Plantation in Charles City County by 1638.
-Two years later he was a tobacco viewer for Charles City County, and 1660 he patented nearly 2500 acres in Charles City County which became part of Shirley plantation.
+Two years later he was a tobacco viewer for the county, and 1660 he patented nearly 2500 acres in the county which became part of the plantation.

-In 1640, Hill first represented Charles City County in the House of Burgesses, alongside Francis Eppes, Joseph Johnson and Thomas Pawlett.
+In 1640, Hill first represented Charles City County in the House of Burgesses, alongside Francis Eppes, Joseph Johnson, and Thomas Pawlett.
 In that session, as with previous sessions, the assembly had a clerk (Richard Lee) but no Speaker.
 Hill continued to represent Charles City County in the House of Burgesses in 1642, this time alongside Walter Aston and Walter Chiles, as well as Joseph Johnson.
 However, he was not among the county's three representatives (Walter Aston, Walter Chiles and Thomas Stegg) in 1643, when burgesses elected Thomas Stegg as the legislature's first Speaker.
 In 1644, Hill succeeded Stegg as the Speaker.
 At that 1644 assembly, Hill represented Charles City County alongside John Bishop, Francis Poythress and John Westropp, and the following year continued as Speaker, but represented the county alongside Rice Hooe, Francis Poythress and Edward Prince.
 The Grand Assembly of 1645-1646 did not re-elect Hill as Speaker, instead selecting Edmund Scarborough, although Hill did represent Charles City County, this time alongside Francis Eppes, Rice Hooe, Edward Prince, William Barker, Charles Sparrow and Anthony Wyatt.
 In 1646, Hill was not one of Charles City County's two representatives in the House of Burgesses (they being Rice Hooe, and Daniel Lluellin), presumably because of his activities in Maryland described below.